oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/troubleshooting.md

 #### `exec /weblogic-operator/scripts/introspectDomain.sh: exec format error`

-This error happens if you run the `imagetool.sh` command to build the docker image under macOS with Apple Silicon.
+This error happens if you run the `imagetool.sh` command to build the Docker image under macOS with Apple Silicon.
 This is not supported.
 See [this issue in the WebLogic Image Tool issue tracker](https://github.com/oracle/weblogic-image-tool/issues/478).